gladly-team/next-firebase-auth/README.md

 #### I get an "auth/argument-error" with message "Firebase ID token has invalid signature".

-Often, this is caused by an incorrect the email in Firebase credentials.
+Often, this is caused by an incorrect email in Firebase credentials.
 Please verify that the email is correct and is from the same Firebase account as your private key, or try generating a new key: https://firebase.google.com/docs/admin/setup

 You can try setting up your credentials in [the example app](https://github.com/gladly-team/next-firebase-auth/tree/main/example) to be sure your app code isn't a problem.